Making Reconstruction FID Predictive of Diffusion Generation FID: Making Reconstruction FID Predictive of Generation FID

 It is well known that rFID does not correlate well with gFID \citep{Kouzelis2025EQVAEER, Yao2025ReconstructionVG}.
-In this paper, we propose a remarkably simple variant of rFID that demonstrates strong correlation with gFID.
-Specifically, instead of directly evaluating the latents $z^{(1:N)}$, we consider linear interpolation between each latent $z^{(i)}$ and its nearest neighbor element $\textup{NN}(z^{(i)})$ in the dataset within the latent space:
+This phenomenon is often referred to as the \say{reconstruction--generation trade-off}.
+In this paper, we propose a remarkably simple variant of rFID that exhibits a strong correlation with gFID.
+Specifically, instead of directly evaluating the original latents $z^{(1:N)}$, we linearly interpolate between each latent $z^{(i)}$ and its nearest neighbor $z^{(i^*)}$ in latent space:

-We refer to our metric as \textbf{interpolated FID (iFID)}, as iFID measures the sample quality of interpolated latents, rather than the quality of the latents themselves.
-In next sections, we first show that it is not accurate that rFID does not correlate to any kind of sample quality.
-In fact, rFID and iFID correlates to the sample quality of refinement and navigation phase respectively.
-Then, we explain why iFID correlates to diffusion sample quality while reconstruction metrics correlates negatively to diffusion sample quality, by connecting to diffusion generalization and hallucination literatures \citep{Kamb2024AnAT,niedoba2024towards,abu2024udpm,Song2025SelectiveUI,Aithal2024UnderstandingHI}.